MHuiG/MHuiG/AWESOME-STARS.md

 ## Others

+- [altryne/awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
+Covers Dalle2, MidJourney, StableDiffusion, and op
 - [jlopp/physical-bitcoin-attacks](https://github.com/jlopp/physical-bitcoin-attacks) - A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace.
 - [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
 GitHub does not endorse or adopt any assertion contained in the following notices.
 Users identified in the notices are presumed innocent unti
 - [microsoft/fluentui-emoji](https://github.com/microsoft/fluentui-emoji) - A collection of familiar, friendly, and modern emoji from Microsoft